-The concept builds upon and enhances existing financing approaches and support systems, including the current County-wide Pilot program which financially incentivizes single family homeowners to add an Accessary Dwelling Unit (ADU) and allow a homeless person to occupy that unit.
+The Rear Projections concept builds upon and enhances existing financing approaches and support systems, including the current County-wide Pilot program which financially incentivizes single-family homeowners to add an Accessory Dwelling Unit (ADU) and allow a homeless person to occupy that unit.

 The concept also proposes to link with existing alley revitalization programs that transform underutilized alleys where they exist, into multi-purpose community assets with a range of benefits, including stormwater capture and infiltration, recreation and green space, and pedestrian passageways, contributing to community pride and neighborhood revival